30 minutes or 3 hours: Here’s the best way to spend your time on a visit to QAGOMA

 Location: Australian Art Collection, Josephine Ulrick and Win Schubert Galleries (10-13)

-Fiona Hall 'Australian set' 1998–99
+Fiona Hall Australian set 1998–99

 Fiona Hall, Australia b.1953 / Works from Australian set (from ‘Paradisus Terrestris Entitled’ series) 1998–99 / Aluminium and tin / Thirteen pieces: 28 x 18 x 4cm (each, approx.) / Purchased 2021.
 The Josephine Ulrick and Win Schubert Charitable Trust / Collection: The Josephine Ulrick and Win Schubert Charitable Trust, Queensland Art Gallery | Gallery of Modern Art / © Fiona Hall / View full image

-Collection highlight: Indigenous Australian art
+Collection highlights: Indigenous Australian art

-Artistic expressions from the world's oldest continuing culture are drawn from all regions of the country in the Gallery's holdings of Indigenous Australian artworks.
 Kaapa Mbitjana Tjampitjinpa was a well-known artist and respected Elder of Anmatyerre/Arrernte heritage.
-Goanna Story c.1973-74 is from one of the traditional dreaming stories, and this work shows four of the reptiles moving towards a waterhole.
+Goanna Story c.1973-74 (illustrated) is from one of the traditional dreaming stories, and this work shows four of the reptiles moving towards a waterhole.
+Walangkura Napanangka's Untitled (Tjintjintjin) 2006 (illustrated) depicts the rockhole and cave site of Tjintjintjin, to the west of Walungurra (Kintore) in Western Australia.

 Location: Australian Art Collection, Josephine Ulrick and Win Schubert Galleries (10-13)

-Kaapa Mbitjana Tjampitjinpa 'Goanna Story' c.1973–74
+Kaapa Mbitjana Tjampitjinpa Goanna Story c.1973–74

 Kaapa Mbitjana Tjampitjinpa, Anmatyerre/Arrernte people, Australia c.1925–89 / Goanna Story c.1973–74 / Synthetic polymer paint on board / 76 x 60.2cm / Purchased 1996 with funds from National Australia Bank Limited through the QAG Foundation / Collection: Queensland Art Gallery | Gallery of Modern Art / © Kaapa Mbitjana Tjampitjinpa Estate/Licensed by Aboriginal Artists Agency / View full image

-Collection highlight: International art
+Collection highlights: International art

-Surrounded by works from Henri de Toulouse-Lautrec and Edgar Degas (illustrated), La Belle Hollandaise (The beautiful Dutch girl) 1905 (illustrated) is a key painting that marks a transition from the subdued hues and emaciated figures of Pablo Picasso’s ‘blue period’ to the serenity and warmth of the ‘rose period’.
+Surrounded by works from Henri de Toulouse-Lautrec (illustrated) and Edgar Degas (illustrated), La Belle Hollandaise (The beautiful Dutch girl) 1905 (illustrated) is a key painting that marks a transition from the subdued hues and emaciated figures of Pablo Picasso’s ‘blue period’ to the serenity and warmth of the ‘rose period’.
 Picasso must have been pleased with the result — he inscribed the work at the top left as a gift to Paco Durio, his dear friend and neighbour in the Parisian suburb of Montmartre.

 Interesting fact: Pablo Picasso's La belle Hollandaise was donated to the Gallery in 1959; at the time this major work by one of the greatest living twentieth century masters; set a world record price at £55,000.